 This blog is not another real estate lead generation strategy to add to the surplus of over-hyped methods crawling the web today.
 But it is a way to fill in a critical Gap that the majority of agents unknowingly have.
 And the filling of this gap can put them in a whole different dimension of results.

-A common characteristic of agents’ mindsets are that of Make A Sale Now!
+A common characteristic of agents’ mindsets is that of Make A Sale Now!
 Get leads NOW, write offers NOW, Get listings NOW!

 Agents come into this business wanting to build a career.
 And while their intentions are sincere, their actions speak in another direction.
 Whether intentional or unconscious, the common agent REALLY wants to make a sale NOW as a primary goal rather than BUILD A CAREER longer term as their primary goal(whether they know it or not, their actions speak loud and clear).

-So, unknowingly they are creating a virus of sorts that slowly eats their business alive and this is how.
+So, unknowingly they are creating a virus of sorts that slowly eat their business alive and this is how.

 Time is Money in Real estate

 Real estate agents spend lots of time and money on lead generation and may or may not create the leads they want.
 If they cannot create the leads, they’ve wasted time… and time is money.

 Now, whether they can create leads with traditional or e-marketing methods, both are very costly.

 The truth is some of these agents can create descent leads, but they THINK the leads are junk!
 And it’s obvious why!
 A barrage of agents is coming out of their bunkers in an all-out free-for-all to make that lead buy now.